iternio/ovms-link/README.md

 7. Copy the content of the `ovmsmain.js` file in this repository to that new file and **Save**

-### Install the Google Subordinate CA Certificate in OVMS
+### Install the "GoDaddy Class 2 Certification Authority Root Certificate - G2" in OVMS

 A recent change to the APRB API means a new CA certificate is required.
-This requires a Google subordinate CA certificate  ([GTS CA 1P5](https://pki.goog/repo/certs/gts1p5.pem)) to be installed into OVMS as per the instructions at the [OVMS SSL/TLS UserGuide](https://docs.openvehicles.com/en/latest/userguide/ssltls.html)
+This requires a "GoDaddy Class 2 Certification Authority Root Certificate - G2"  ([gdroot-g2.crt](https://certs.godaddy.com/repository/gdroot-g2.crt)) to be installed into OVMS as per the instructions at the [OVMS SSL/TLS UserGuide](https://docs.openvehicles.com/en/latest/userguide/ssltls.html)

-The [GTS CA 1P5](https://pki.goog/repo/certs/gts1p5.pem) can be downloaded from the [Google Trust Services site](https://pki.goog/repository/).
+The [gdroot-g2.crt](https://certs.godaddy.com/repository/gdroot-g2.crt) can be downloaded from the [GoDaddy Certs Repository](https://certs.godaddy.com/repository/).

 1. Login to the
    [OVMS web console](https://docs.openvehicles.com/en/latest/userguide/installation.html#initial-connection-wifi-and-browser)
 2. Navigate to the **Tools** -> **Editor** menu item
 3. Create a new `trustedca` directory in `/store/` if it does not exist
-4. Create a new `gts1p5.pem` file in the `/store/trustedca` directory
+4. Create a new `gdroot-g2.crt` file in the `/store/trustedca` directory
-5. Copy the contents of the `gts1p5.pem` file into that file
+5. Copy the contents of the `gdroot-g2.crt` file into that file
 6. Navigate to the **Tools** -> **Shell** menu item
 7. Execute the following message: `tls trust reload`
-8. Execute the following message: `tls trust list` and confirm that `gts1p5.pem` shows up in the list
+8. Execute the following message: `tls trust list` and confirm that `gdroot-g2.crt` shows up in the list

 ### Configure Plugin